LeSparxiate/DownloadAPI/README.md

 # Reminder

-This is and will remain a SIMPLE Download API example.
+This is and will remain a Small NAS API example.

 Feel free to customize it.